CRIIPI11/SnakeGameWebApp/public_html/Project/Proposal.md

     - Direct Link: (Not accesible from browser)
     - Pull Requests
       - PR link #1 https://github.com/CRIIPI11/IT202-005/pull/69
-    - Screenshots
-      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-        - Screenshot #1 description explaining what you're trying to show

   - [x] \(12/11/2021) Have a page where the User can see active competitions (not expired)

     - List of Evidence of Feature Completion